Pupil Premium Statement

 - support for alternative curriculum provision for identified pupils where appropriate.

-What impact has the Pupil Premium had at Lutterworth College for those pupils with an entitlement to free school meals and for other pupils?
+What impact has the Pupil Premium had at Lutterworth College for those pupils with an entitlement to Pupil Premium funding?

 Lutterworth College is proud to be able to demonstrate that activities funded by the Pupil Premium grant are being used effectively to close the gap between the outcomes of different groups of our pupils.